ElectricWorks-Technologies/LuauCord/README.md

 Important Notes:
 - This project is 100% open source, but you are not allowed to redistribute the model.
 - LuauCord cannot join voice channels or use microphone/camera features.
+- Functions :

+LuaCord.AddSlashCommands(commandName, description, func, guildId) guildId is optional !
+LuaCord.login() Call this function to actually log your bot to discord.

 License:
 © ElectricFlows & Bijssels.
 All rights reserved.